Twist-angle tunable Josephson junctions in three-dimensional superconductors: Twist Josephson junction

 { We can show that the perpendicular electric current $J$ [Eq.~\eqref{eq_J}] calculated for the given system is solely dependent on the interface phase jump $\delta\varphi_{\rm int}$, regardless of the size $N$ chosen for the numerical calculation.
 Figure~\ref{fig:CPR} plots $J$ [Eq.~\eqref{eq_J}] as a function of $\delta\varphi_{\rm int}$, for various twist angles.
 In Fig.~\ref{fig:CPR}, $J$ is significantly reduced with increasing twist angle, reflecting the reduction of Fermi surface overlap shown in Fig.~\ref{fig:phase_jump}(c).
 The critical Josephson current $J_\mathrm{c}$ is defined as the maximum value of the current $J$:

 }

-{ In Fig.~\ref{fig:CPR}, the supercurrent $J$ is normalized by the depairing current $J_\mathrm{d}$, which is the Josephson critical current of the 3D bulk system without a twisted interface, i.e., the Cooper pairs are depaired when the applied current exceeds $J_\mathrm{d}$.
+{ In Fig.~\ref{fig:CPR}, the supercurrent $J$ is normalized by the depairing current $J_\mathrm{d}$, which is the Josephson critical current of the 3D bulk system without a twisted interface, i.e., the current at which Cooper pairs are depaired when the applied current exceeds $J_\mathrm{d}$.
 Formally, $J_\mathrm{d}$ is defined in a similar manner to $J_\mathrm{c}$,

-where $J_\mathrm{bulk}$ is the Josephson current in the non-twisted bulk 3D system. $\delta\varphi_\mathrm{bulk}$ is the phase twist between the adjacent bilayer units.
+where $J_\mathrm{bulk}$ is the Josephson current in the nontwisted bulk 3D system. $\delta\varphi_\mathrm{bulk}$ is the phase twist between adjacent bilayer units.
 A detailed procedure to calculate $J_\mathrm{bulk}$ is provided in Appendix~\ref{app:depairing}. } { From the value of $J_\mathrm{c} / J_\mathrm{d}$, one can infer the effective coupling strength between the lower and upper parts of the system, as well as the nature of the Josephson junction.
 When $J_\mathrm{c} / J_\mathrm{d} \ll 1$, only a very weak supercurrent can flow compared to the corresponding bulk system, indicating that the system is close to the weak-link regime.
 On the other hand, when $J_\mathrm{c} / J_\mathrm{d}$ approaches unity, the junction supports a robust supercurrent comparable to the bulk depairing current, signifying a high-$J_\mathrm{c}$ Josephson junction. }

 { Figure \ref{fig:jcjd-theta} plots $J_\mathrm{c} / J_\mathrm{d}$ as a function of the twist angle $\theta$.
-The vertical red line represents the critical angle $\theta_\mathrm{c}\approx 10.4^\circ$, where the top and bottom Fermi surfaces become completely separated.
+The vertical red line represents the critical angle $\theta_\mathrm{c}\approx 10.3^\circ$, where the top and bottom Fermi surfaces become completely separated.
 Overall, as the twist angle increases from $\theta=7^\circ$, $J_\mathrm{c} / J_\mathrm{d}$ drops in accordance with the decrease in the Fermi-surface overlap.
 Notably, a nonzero value of $J_\mathrm{c} / J_\mathrm{d}$ persists even for $\theta > \theta_\mathrm{c}$, i.e., a finite supercurrent can flow despite the Fermi surfaces being completely separated in momentum space, and it gradually decays as $\theta$ increases. }